-This simple weeknight dinner idea is vegetarian-friendly and packed with protein.
-Trust us, this easy chickpea curry will be your best friend.
+This easy weeknight dinner idea is vegetarian-friendly and packed with protein.
+Trust us; this easy chickpea curry will be your best friend.

 Get the whole family together to make these mini naan pizzas, which you can customize to your liking.
 Top them with mushrooms, peppers, onions, olives or whatever veggie tickles your fancy.
 And once you master this simple recipe, try these other recipes for pizza night at home.

-If you’re looking for one of the best dishes to make at home, period, then this recipe for Mediterranean stuffed tomatoes should be added to your collection.
-It just so happens that they’re vegetarian.
+If you’re looking for one of the best ways to cook fresh tomatoes, you should add this recipe for Mediterranean stuffed tomatoes to your collection.
+Couscous and olives take these tomatoes from side to main.

 This rich ricotta ravioli in a butter and sage sauce rivals the kind of dishes you’ll find at America’s best Italian restaurants.
 Pair with some wine for a romantic dinner at home.

-This incredibly indulgent twist on a comfort food classic has a secret: cream cheese.
+This incredibly indulgent twist on mac and cheese has a secret: cream cheese.
 It’s just one of those unexpected ingredients that go great in mac and cheese.

 If you feel like you’re eating too many carbs, consider making this healthy, veggie-forward zoodles and asparagus recipe.

 This roasted squash soup is great as an appetizer or a main dish.
-Serve with some crusted bread, dip and enjoy.
+Serve with some crusty bread, dip and enjoy.